internetimagery/do-not/README.md

 - Splitting on a ```GET_ITER``` followed by ```FOR_ITER``` lets us break up the "flat_map" and "map" ie the nested code.
 - Splitting on a ```POP_JUMP_IF_TRUE``` (and family) when the target of the jump is a ```FOR_ITER``` lets us break out filters.
 - Tracking the tuple size count after the split ```FOR_ITER``` gets us the end of the assigned variables (which we track).
-- Everything in between is the main expression, which includes all the complexity we can simply leave as is.
+- Everything in between is the main expression or the filter expression, which includes all the complexity we can simply leave as is.

 - A new function is generated for each of the interfaces.
 Passing scoped variables as default arguments.
 Treated like dependencies.
 - Also a handler for dealing with the interfaces is passed as an argument.
 The handler can be changed by calling code if desired.